freon4dsl/Freon-documentation/README.md

 # Freon Documentation

 This project contains the sources for all documentation on [Freon](https://github.com/freon4dsl/Freon4dsl).
-It uses SvelteKit.
+More information for those who develop the content of this repository can be found in the folder `/developer-documentation`.

 ## Developing